 Imports: Grain and cloth from the lowlands, mortal artisans, sacrificial beasts, and written lore.
 Mortal traders risk the ascent for divine blessing, which can make a merchant dynasty overnight.

-Currency: Though standard coin circulates among mortals, within the Peaks value is measured in Favors of Olympus — tokens of divine approval that can heal, smite, or alter fate itself.
+Currency: Though standard coin circulates among mortals, value within the Peaks is measured in Favors of Olympus — tokens of divine approval that can heal, smite, or alter fate itself.

 Few mortals call the Peaks home, for life here is a dialogue with danger.
 Skyborn mortals dwell in cliffside cities carved into marble faces, each family sworn to a god.
 Aasimar, genasi, and storm-touched bloodlines are common, and griffon riders patrol the skies like living heralds of divine justice.

 Values: Honor, devotion, and divine merit.
 To serve well is to ascend; to blaspheme is to be struck down.
-Every life is lived beneath watchful heavens.

 Festivals: